 Chief Academic Officer

-Dr. Elanna Yalow is KinderCare Education's (KCE) Chief Academic Officer.
-KCE is the nation’s leading private provider of high quality early childhood education, serving over 160,000 children from infants through school age in approximately 2,000 locations.
-She has over 25 years of experience with the company.
-In her capacity, Dr. Yalow is responsible for the development of KCE’s educational programs as well as quality and accreditation initiatives and public policy.
-Previously she had worked extensively in support of global education programs in Singapore, Malaysia, the United Kingdom, and India.
-Dr. Yalow is also highly experienced in center operations, training, marketing, and business development, mergers and acquisitions, and new center development.
+Dr. Elanna Yalow is Chief Academic Officer of KinderCare Education’s (KCE) Early Learning Programs.
+KCE is the nation’s leading private provider of high quality early childhood education, serving more than 170,000 children from six weeks to 12 years old at nearly 1,900 locations.
+KCE is the parent company of the KinderCare, KinderCare at Work, and Champions brands.
+She has more than 25 years of experience with the company.
+Dr. Yalow is responsible for the development of KCE’s educational programs as well as quality and accreditation initiatives and public policy.
+Previously she worked extensively in support of global education programs in Singapore, Malaysia, the United Kingdom, and India.
+Dr. Yalow is also highly experienced in center operations, training, marketing, business development, mergers and acquisitions, and new center development.

 Prior to joining KCE, Dr. Yalow was Associate Director of IOX Assessment Associates, serving as Project Director for numerous state and national research and development projects in both educational assessment and health education for agencies including the National Institutes of Health, Office of Disease Prevention/Health Promotion, Centers for Disease Control and Prevention, and numerous State Departments of Education.